John Hughes (businessman)

 John James Hughes (1814 – 17 June 1889) was a Welsh engineer, businessman and founder of the city of Donetsk.
-The village was originally named Yuzovka (Hughesovka, Юзoвка) or Yuzivka (Юзівка) after Hughes, ("Yuz" being a Russian and Ukrainian approximation of Hughes), formally becoming a town in May 1917 and later, in 1924, being renamed to Stalino (Сталіно); in 1961, the name was changed to Donetsk.
+The village was originally named Yuzovka (Hughesovka, Юзoвка) or Yuzivka (Юзівка) after Hughes ("Yuz" being a Russian and Ukrainian approximation of Hughes), formally becoming a town in May 1917 and in 1924 being renamed to Stalino (Сталіно).
+In 1961, the name was changed to Donetsk.

 Biography

 Hughes was born in Merthyr Tydfil, Wales, where his father was head engineer at the Cyfarthfa Ironworks.
 It was there that Hughes started his career, under his father's supervision.

 He then moved to Ebbw Vale, before joining the Uskside Foundry in Newport, Monmouthshire, in the 1840s.
 It was here that Hughes made his reputation and fortune, patenting a number of inventions in armaments and armour plating.
 The resultant revenues allowed him to acquire a shipyard aged 28, and by the age of 36 he owned a foundry in Newport.
 It was also during this time that he married Elizabeth Lewis, and had eight children: six boys and two girls, all born in Newport.